 Students also have the opportunity to Study Abroad in the Winter Term of their third year.

 For more information on the progression through our curriculum, see Curriculum and Courses.

-Newly approved for Fall 2016, BA English students can develop a secondary area of study by opting to pursue a Double Major with either History or Philosophy.
+BA English students can develop a secondary area of study by opting to pursue a Double Major with either History or Philosophy.
 The Double Major consists of 13 required and elective English courses, plus an additional 13 required and elective courses in the second subject major.
 Please contact the Program Admininstrator for more information.

 A Minor is a concentration of six required and elective courses in a discipline outside of English.
 Students complete a Minor by selecting courses that fulfil both the requirements of the Minor and/or of the Liberal Studies (Tables A and B), and/or Professionally-Related (Tables I, III, and IV) program requirements.
 BA English students may pursue any of the 40+ Minors offered by Ryerson (with exceptions).
 Please refer to the Minors policy section of the calendar for further information on individual Minor requirements and restrictions.